-Google rolled out VR view to embed 360 degrees VR media into websites on desktop/mobile and native apps for Android and iOS.
+Google rolled out a VR view to embed 360 degrees VR media into websites on desktop/mobile and native apps for Android and iOS.
 To enhance apps with immersive content, VR videos and images for VR headsets can be optimized for search on desktop and mobile devices.
 This type of content will gain more popularity in the future and can easily be embedded and promoted directly on websites.
 This would allow users to find a website from Google search via desktop, mobile or a VR headset.
-The possibilities are endless – we’ve just about started scratching the surface.
+The possibilities are endless – we’ve just started scratching the surface.

 What if one could use their favorite emojis in domain URLs, too?
 Well, 2017 is the time to start getting creative!
 The method is called ‘punycoding’ where an emoji or emoticons translated to text would allow search engines to crawl images as text and direct the user to a webpage.
 For example, Coca-Cola was one of the first corporate giants to launch an emoji domain name.